Concordium/concordium-wallet-proxy/README.md

   - `"updateAccountKeys"`
   - `"chainUpdate"`
   - `"Malformed account transaction"`
+  - in `v1` endpoint type can additionally be one of
+    - `transferWithMemo`
+    - `encryptedAmountTransferWithMemo`
+    - `transferWithScheduleAndMemo`
 - `description` (required): a brief localized description of the type of the transaction
 - `outcome` (required):
   - `"success"` if the transaction was executed successfully
   - `"reject"` if the transaction failed, in which case it had no effect other than charging the fee
 - `rejectReason` (when outcome is `"reject"`): a brief localized description of why the transaction was rejected
 - `events` (when outcome is `"success"`): an array of strings consisting of brief localized descriptions of the on-chain events resulting from the transaction
-- The following fields are present if the transaction is a simple transfer:
+- The following fields are present if the transaction is a simple transfer or a transfer with memo:
   - `transferSource`: account address of the source of the transfer
   - `transferDestination`: account address of the destination of the transfer
   - `transferAmount`: amount of the transfer
+  - in `v1` version if `type = transferWithMemo` then an additional field `memo` is present.
+It is a hex-encoded byte array.
-- The following fields are present if the transaction is an encrypted amount transfer:
+- The following fields are present if the transaction is an encrypted amount transfer or an encrypted amount transfer with memo:
   - `transferSource`: account address of the source of the transfer
   - `transferDestination`: account address of the destination of the transfer
   - `encryptedAmount`: the encrypted amount that is transferred in the transaction in hexadecimal encoding.